agonzalezro/configura/README.md

 The example showed above is the simplest one that you can find.
-You will need to have a env var called `TWAPP_SOMESTRING` before launching your program or at the moment of loading the conf it will misserably fail (actually, it will just return an error, you can do whatever you want with it :)
+You will need to have a env var called `TWAPP_SOMESTRING` before launching your program or at the moment of loading the conf it will miserably fail (actually, it will just return an error, you can do whatever you want with it :)

 Please, bear in mind that `TWAPP_` prefix is something that you specify at